 How did HyphBot work?

-Using algorithms that detect ads displayed by non-legitimate sellers, Adform realised that there was a botnet displaying ads on unauthorized websites.
+Using algorithms that detect ads displayed by non-legitimate sellers, Adform realised that there was a botnet displaying ads on unauthorized or fake websites.

-The botnet targeted a huge selection of premium inventory websites, including some of the most visited sites on the web.
+These fake sites were being spoofed by the HyphBot network specifically to host ads and collect the payout, in bulk.
+The HyphBot botnet targeted a huge selection of premium inventory websites, including some of the most visited sites on the web.

 For advertisers, at first glance, it would look like their ad had appeared on sites such as Forbes or the Economist.
 But, on closer inspection, the actual URL didn’t exist and the advertiser would have paid out for an impression on a fake website.